offmessage/blackpearl/docs/examples/plannedexamples.rst

 Simple examples
 ---------------

-Stopwatch
-    Teaches how to use the timer things (number and touch)

 The clock
     Teaches about the timer, and how to manipulate the number at a lower level (just the number)